Stacey Finley

-Stacey Finley is the Nichole A. and Thuan Q. Pham Professor and associate professor of chemical engineering and materials science, and quantitative and computational biology at the University of Southern California.
+Stacey Finley is the Nichole A. and Thuan Q. Pham Professor and professor of biomedical engineering, chemical engineering and materials science, and quantitative and computational biology at the University of Southern California.
 Finley has a joint appointment in the department of chemical engineering and materials science, and she is a member of the USC Norris Comprehensive Cancer Center.
 Finley is also a standing member of the MABS Study Section at NIH.
 Her research has been supported by grants from the NSF, NIH, and American Cancer Society.

 Early life and education

 Finley held an interest in science and math since an early age and so pursued engineering, stating that it was an "analytical decision" for her: "I had this equation -- what am I good at, what am I interested in, and how do those things fit together?"
 Finley studied chemical engineering at Florida A&M University, graduating summa cum laude.
 She went on to study at Northwestern University for her graduate program, working with Linda Broadbelt and Vassily Hatzimanikatis.
 During her doctorate she developed a computational framework, BNICE, to predict novel biodegradation pathways with applications for bioremediation.
 Finley was a postdoctoral fellow at Johns Hopkins University, where she worked with Aleksander S. Popel.
 There she studied the signaling pathways of VEGF, a protein that contributes to angiogenesis.
 She created a physiologically-based computational framework to study VEGF kinetics and transport that can better inform cancer therapies.